sph-mn/sph-sc-lib/readme.md

 # sph-sc-lib

-various utility c libraries written in [sc](http://sph.mn/c/view/me).

-c versions are in source/c-precompiled.
+various utility c libraries written in [sc](http://sph.mn/c/view/me). c versions are in source/c-precompiled.

-# included files
+# included libraries
 * imht-set: a minimal, macro-based fixed size hash-table based data structure for sets of integers
-* mi-list: a minimal, macro-based linked list with custom element types
+* mi-list: a minimal, macro-based linked list
 * status: return status and error handling with a tiny status object for status id and source library id
 * one: various helpers. experimental
 * guile: helpers for working with guile. experimental